-As a pre-service teacher in the Education Department at Central College, we will periodically assist you in the assessment of your dispositions using our Assessment of Pre-Service Teachers Dispostions Form.
-These dispositions include:
+As a pre-service teacher in the Education Department at Central College, we will periodically assist you in the assessment of your dispositions using our Assessment of Pre-Service Teachers Dispositions Form.

 and intellectual curiosity.
 Pre-service teachers who are committed learners take advantage of learning opportunities to further self.
 They demonstrate enthusiasm, commitment, and optimism for the teaching-learning process.
 Committed learners generate questions and actively engage in an intellectual and participatory manner with others in the field of education.

 Adjust to new circumstances, limber in the face of new realities, flexible in nature and accommodate given the unforeseen.
 Pre-service teachers who are aware and adaptable exhibit an open-minded and positive attitude when receiving feedback from others.
 They exhibit keen with-it-ness and engagement in human interactions both inside and outside the classroom, being able to adapt, adjust, and modify practices to meet the needs of students.
-They use reflection to generate potential improvements, and apply outcomes of reflection to future interactions.
-Pre-serviceteachers who are aware and adaptable act to reduce personal biases while evaluating the effectiveness of instruction and behavior in terms of the larger goals of education.
+They use reflection to generate potential improvements and apply outcomes of reflection to future interactions.
+Pre-service teachers who are aware and adaptable act to reduce personal biases while evaluating the effectiveness of instruction and behavior in terms of the larger goals of education.